 Call graphs to the resque

-It has proven useful to have a high level overview of the codebase, prior to diving deeper into details, or repeatedly smashing the “jump to definition” hotkey on your IDE of choice.
+It has proven useful to have a high level overview of the codebase, prior to diving deeper into details, or repeatedly smashing the “Jump to definition” shortcut in your IDE of choice.

 We’ll need to run X11.
 Let’s setup xquartz: